QuentinRa/blog.quentinra.dev/cyber/privilege-escalation/linux/index.md

 </div><div>

-There are many scripts **automated scripts** that will investigate usual places, services, files... that you may want to look at.
+There are many **automated scripts** that will investigate usual places, services, files... that you may want to look at.
 You will still have to understand the output, dig into it...

 * [linPEAS](https://github.com/carlospolop/PEASS-ng/tree/master/linPEAS) (10.4k ⭐): enumerate host | script shell
 * [LinEnum](https://github.com/rebootuser/LinEnum) (5.4k ⭐): enumerate host | script shell